Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 From the numerical tests we find that the generalized QNN can classify the parity check dataset at least up to $d=10$ by simultaneously increasing the number $N$ of product modules and the number $k$ of respective factor modules.
 We tested for multiple parity check input dimensions $d$, with different numbers of $k$ factor modules and $N$ product modules.
 In each case we randomly generated $s=1000$ samples in each decision region.

-Accuracy is considered as the maximum accuracy obtained on the test set, during $50000$ epochs runs with no early stopping, considering different learning rates in the range $[0.01,0.1,1,10]$.
+Accuracy is considered as the maximum accuracy obtained on the test set, during $50000$ epochs runs with no early stopping, considering different learning rates in $\{0.01,0.1,1,10\}$.
 We considered a batch size of $256000$ samples (due to GPU memory limit), since we observed sensitivity to the gradient calculation.
 Hence the training set is processed in a single batch for the gradient calculation at each epoch, except for the $N=1000$ case for $d=9,10$, where we perform $2,4$ optimization steps per epoch respectively.

-The achieved accuracies are shown in Fig. \ref{fig:xor_all}.
-From these results we can see that the generalized QNN architecture with a product layer can learn the parity check data set for all the considered dimensions to high accuracy, by increasing the number of factor modules $k$ in the product layer to be $k \geq \lceil d/2 \rceil$.
+The achieved accuracies are reported in Fig. \ref{fig:xor_all}.
+The results demonstrate that the generalized QNN architecture with a product layer can learn the parity check data set for all the considered dimensions to high accuracy, by increasing the number of factor modules $k$ in the product layer to $k \geq \lceil d/2 \rceil$, corresponding to increasing the degree $2k$ of the effective polynomial activation function.
 The number of modules $N$ is also important, as we find accuracy saturation for limited $N$.
 Finally, also the number of samples $s$ is important for training, as it impacts accuracy at higher dimensions with increased problem difficulty.
 Specifically we found accuracy degradation for $s\leq100$ samples per region, highlighting the sensitivity to gradient calculation for the training and the need for larger training sets.

-The factor modules within each product module effectively realize a polynomial activation function of degree $2k$, which is consistent with the results about the limited expressivity of the parity check function for $d>2$, discussed in the previous section, which only holds for quadratic activation functions.